 The new All Abilities Playground is over 5,400 square feet in size and is located between the accessible shelter and fishing pier.
 All three areas are connected by paved, accessible paths.
 Accessible bathrooms are a short distance fom the shelter and playground.

-Our accessible playground will include special playground equipment designed for physically challenged children and a unique surface that allows wheelchair access.
+Our accessible playground includes special playground equipment designed for physically challenged children and a unique surface that allows wheelchair access.
 This surface also provides cushioning in the event of a fall.
-Approximately half the cost of the playground will go into the poured surface.

-The new accessible playground will have a footprint of 60' x 90' and will be located between the accessible shelter and fishing pier.
+Our accessible playground has a footprint of 60' x 90' and is located between the accessible shelter and fishing pier.
 All three areas will be connected by paved, accessible paths.
 The Inclusive Park is also located along the City of Tomah's walking path system, which includes over five miles of paved surface through the city.